stephentuso/welcome-android/README.md

 }
 ```

-Only change this to a new value if you want everyone who has already used your app to see the welcome screen again!
+**Note:** Only change this to a new value if you want everyone who has already used your app to see the welcome screen again!
 This key is used to determine whether or not to show the welcome screen.
-This could be useful if you use multiple welcome screens, or if you have updated one and want to show it again.

 Results
 -------